 Hot or cold, rain or shine, the runners in Baltimore don’t stop for anything!
 Where should you go to join in?
 Well, that’s what we’re here for.
-Check out our list of the best running spots and trails all around the city; you might just gain a new favorite!
+Check out our list of the best running spots and trails all around the city; you might just find a new favorite!

-Patapsco Valley State Park is home to more trails than you could possible conquer in one day, so plan to make at least a couple trips here for a solid run sesh.
+Patapsco Valley State Park is home to more trails than you could possibly conquer in one day, so plan to make at least a couple trips here for a solid run sesh.
 If you’re not sure where to start, take on the Avalon Loop Trail.
 It’s a longer route—prepare for a 20-mile jaunt through the woods—but the waterfall views make the extra mileage worth it.
 But if a shorter run is what you’re looking for, hit up the Grist Mill Trail: it’s a brisk, 5-mile route through the woods and past ruins.

 Lace up and hit the pavement for a 5k just north of downtown at the Lake Montebello Park Trail.
 Perfect for increasing your speed, this flat, laned loop will be your new favorite training ground.
 Bring a running bud to line up and test out your times — you’ll shave off some digits for your 5K PR for sure.
 Looking for more?
 Add the park’s neighbor Herring Park and you’ve got yourself a 6.4-mile run.

 So, you need to build up to that half marathon that’s creeping up on you?
 BWI Airport Trail is 11 miles of looping, easy-going trail that will get you adding on those miles in no time.
 Check out planes taking off as you jog through a nice open trail.
 Sure, it’s slightly out of the way, but worth the drive to stretch those legs and get prepared for that half.